 Associated Students Fee

-Fee is determined by student referendum and is used by the CSU Stanislaus Associated Students, Inc. to fund student programs and services.
+Fee is determined by student referendum and is used by the Stanislaus State Associated Students, Inc. to fund student programs and services.

 Fee to support student athletic programs.